Gusen concentration camp: Aftermath

 Following the liberation, some former kapos were killed by surviving inmates.
 Although German-speaking prisoners who had angered the numerically dominant Poles were at most risk of lynching, most prisoners were more interested in obtaining food than revenge, and most kapos escaped unmolested and were never held to account for their crimes.
 Russian and Polish prisoners attacked each other and had to be forcibly separated.
 In the next several weeks, local Austrians lived in fear of renegade SS, bands of maurading kapos, and former prisoners.
 On 8 May, Nazi Party members were ordered to bury the dead in the potato field between Gusen I and II while local citizens were forced to watch.
 On 27 July 1945, American troops retreated from the area according to the Yalta Agreement, taking with them all the unfinished aircraft from the tunnels.
 The remaining prisoners who were too weak to move were put in the charge of the Soviet occupation forces.

 At least 16 former guards and kapos were convicted during the Mauthausen Trial at Dachau.
 Former kapo Rudolf Fiegl was convicted, sentenced to death, and hanged for gassing prisoners, as was the SS doctor Vetter.
 Chmielewski escaped the first trial and lived in Austria under false papers.
 In 1956 he was recognized and arrested.
 Following a 1961 trial in which he was convicted of 282 murders, he was sentenced to life in prison.
 Jentsch, involved in the "death baths", was arrested in West Germany, tried in Hagen in 1967, convicted, and sentenced to life in prison.
 More than 70 criminal investigations were opened by West German prosecutors.

 The former site of Gusen I and II was redeveloped into a village and most of the concentration camp buildings were demolished.
 As of 2017, the Poschacher quarry adjacent to Gusen I was still in use, the former Bergkristall tunnels are privately owned and not open to the public, as is the entrance to Gusen I. The memorial at Gusen, privately built, was acquired by the government in 1997 which has since maintained it and also built a small museum nearby in 2004.
 In the 2010s, local municipalities around Mauthausen and Gusen set up a Bewußtseinsregion ("consciousness region") in order to promote preservation and restoration of the sites.
 In 2013, two archaeologists conducted rescue archaeology at the former Gusen crematorium.
 In late 2019 and early 2020, the Polish government suggested that the Gusen village should be bought and additional efforts made to commemorate the victims of the camp.
-In January 2020, the Austrian government announced that it was setting aside EU€2 million (USD$2.2 million) to that end.
+In January 2020, the Austrian government announced that it was setting aside EU€2 million (US$2.2 million) to that end.